bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 Unsurprisingly, doing extremely parallel operations in a GPU is _fast_.
 But how does it compare to other Autorouters?

 SOMETHING ABOUT PERFORMANCE WHEN I GET THE AUTOROUTING DONE

+## Why A GPU-Accelerated Autorouter Is Dumb

+GPUs are really good at parallel problems.
+And you would think autorouting is a very parallel problem.
+It's just finding a path between two points on a graph.
+There are algorithms that are embarrassingly parallel that just do this.
+It's not that easy, but there is a good case for using a GPU.

+Instead of mapping an entire (blank) PCB into a GPU's memory and drawing traces around obstacles, an autorouter is about finding a path under constraints that are always changing.
+If you have three nets, route(A→B), route(C→D), and route(E→F), you start out by routing the direct path A→B. But C→D can't take the direct path between those points, because it's blocked by A→B. Now E→F is blocked by both previous routes, so it takes a worse path.
+It's _like_ the traveling salesman problem, but all the salesmen can't take the same road.
+Also there are thousands of salesmen.

+This is why people have been working on autorouters for sixty years, and they all suck.

+GPUs are terrible at this problem.
+Should net (A→B) be higher priority than (C→D)?
+If they are, GPUs hate branching logic.
+You can't route (C→D) until you've routed (A→B), so that embarrassingly parallel problem is actually pretty small.
+Now deal with Design Rules.
+If you don't want a trace to intersect another trace of a different net, you apply the design rules.
+But this changes when you go to the next net!
+You're constantly rewriting Design Rules, which kills any GPU efficiency.

+However, there's exactly one part of autorouting that's actually parallel, and a useful case to deploy a GPU.
+Lee's Wavefront expansion.
+You route your traces on a fine-pitch grid, and propagate a 'wave' through the grid.
+Each cell in the wave can be processed independently.
+Shortest path wins, put your trace there.
+That's what I'm using the GPU for, and the CPU for everything else.
+Yeah, it's faster, but it's not _great_.
+Don't trust the autorouter, but at least this one is fast.

+## Why OrthoRoute is Great on a GPU.

+But the entire point of this project isn't to build a general autorouter.
+I built this to route _one_ board.
+And I'm doing it with 'Manhattan routing'.
+Manhattan routing is embarrassingly parallel because it's geometrically constrained.
+I have 16 identical parts, each with 1100 SMD pads, arranged in a regular grid.
+That's 17,600 pads that need to connect to each other in very predictable patterns.

+PUT A PICTURE OF ORTHOGINAL ROUTING HERE

+Instead of the "route anything anywhere" problem of general autorouting, I have layers with dedicated directions: horizontal traces on one layer, vertical on the next, horizontal again, and so on.
+When a net needs to change direction, it drops a via and moves to the appropriate layer.
+No complex pathfinding required, just geometric moves on a regular grid.

+_This_ is why it's called OrthoRoute.
+It's just routing through a grid of traces.
+There's no DRC needed, and it's only a stupidly parallel problem that fits in the memory of a GPU.

 ## Implementation